carsonp4/old_blog/_posts/2023-11-16-movie-scrape.md

 ## Part 2 - Cleaning the Scraped Data
 Now that I have the different information on each of the film awards, I want to make this dataset more usable for machine learning.
 This involved cleaning this data a lot.
-Here is some of the things I did to make this dataset better.
+Here are some of the things I did to make this dataset better.

 The first thing I wanted to do was remove any sort of award from the dataset that did not pertain to the original question at hand.
 That included any sort of television awards, student/newcomer awards, or awards that were geo-specific.
 Here is the list of keywords I used to remove entries from my data: